AzureAD/AzureADAssessment/docs/assessment-guide.md

 ## Generate AD FS App Migration Report (If applicable)

-If customer provided ADFS data follow the instructions to generate the ADFS to Azure AD Migration report as explained in the [official documentation](https://github.com/AzureAD/Deployment-Plans/tree/master/ADFS%20to%20AzureAD%20App%20Migration#instructions-if-you-want-to-run-the-analysis-from-another-server).
+If customer provided ADFS data follow the instructions to generate the ADFS to Azure AD Migration report as explained in [this guide](https://github.com/AzureAD/Deployment-Plans/tree/master/ADFS%20to%20AzureAD%20App%20Migration#instructions-if-you-want-to-run-the-analysis-from-another-server).

 # Report Write Up